 GeoIP2 (HTTP)

 Know where your traffic is coming from.
-Route it accordingly.
+Block it, route it, or just log it.

 nginx-module-geoip2 Install